ZakariyeAden/WeekendReduxFeedbackLoop/README.md

 [X] - Use mui for the input styling and buttons.Make the forms in the Components [X] - Set up React Router.
 Dont need nav bar, make Routes for the Components [X] - Allow them to go to the next page when clicked next.
-[] - Use useState to get the onChange for the Forms
-[] - Use dispatch to get the action payload.
+[X] - Use useState to get the onChange for the Forms [X] - Use dispatch to get the action payload.
 [] - The `Comments` step does not need to be validated, [] - Use condional rendering to show the button for `Incomplete` and `Complete`